geoffreycrofte/juiz-lang-attributes/readme.md

 2. TinyMCE with new buttons
 3. Attributes well placed on your HTML
 4. Attributes in the Appearance > Menus > Item link details
+5. Gutenberg options

 ## Other plugins

 * **<a href="http://wordpress.org/plugins/juiz-social-post-sharer/">Juiz Social Post Sharer</a>**: if you need social buttons.
 * **<a href="https://fr.wordpress.org/plugins/juiz-outdated-post-message/">Juiz Outdated Post Message</a>**: if you want to put a warning on old post on your blog.
 * **<a href="https://wordpress.org/plugins/embed-can-i-use/">Embed Can I Use</a>**: if you talk about support of HTML 5, CSS3 or JS API, you need to embed Can I Use support tables.
+* **<a href="https://wordpress.org/plugins/social-integration-for-bluesky/">Social integration for BlueSky</a>**: Add a Profile Banner, a list of your recent BlueSky Posts, or an auto syndication on BlueSky with this plugin.

 ## Changelog

+### 1.3.1
+* **Bug Fix**
+  * Hreflang attributes are now saved on links with Gutenberg
+* Tested on WordPress 6.7.1
+* Adds the `alternate` named `x-default` to your head section when using the `hreflang` alternative URL metabox.

 ### 1.3.0
 * **Bug Fix**